 During the academic year 2019-2020 we personalised the curriculum to match the needs of our pupils, including those with SEND.
-This is delivered from September 2020 and reviewed in July 2021, ready for September 2021.
-At Moor Nook Community School, we believe all children have the right to access the full curriculum and we enable this to happen, with a variety of approaches:
+This was delivered from September 2020 and reviewed in July 2021, July 2022 & July 2023 ready for September 2023.
+At Moor Nook

+Community School, we believe all children have the right to access the full curriculum and we enable this to happen, with a variety of approaches:

-- Access to English/ Mathematics/ Computing all children are entitled to appropriate teaching at their level of understanding. - Teacher Planning Teacher's planning takes into account IEP/IBP targets, the use of specialist equipment or support staff, ensuring that all children are included in all lessons. - Differentiation This is shown on medium term, weekly and/or daily plans, where appropriate.
+- Access to English/ Mathematics/ Computing all children are entitled to appropriate teaching at their level of understanding. - Teacher Planning Teacher's planning takes into account IEP/IBP targets, the use of specialist equipment or support staff, ensuring that all children are included in all lessons. - Differentiation This is shown on medium term, weekly or daily plans, where appropriate.
 This allows all children to access a lesson, despite of their ability.
-Differentiation may be due to additional support, scaffolded work or different outcome expectations.

-- Withdrawal Children are withdrawn for various programmes such as fast Forward Grammar, Play Therapy or Lancashire Reading Partners.
-This is planned on a circular programme so that a pupil does not miss the same lesson, core subjects or their favourite subjects.
-A Specialist SEND Teacher or a Teaching Assistant may withdraw pupils.
-The Class Teacher guides Teaching Assistants.
-The SENDCo or Specialist SEND Teacher may offer advice to Teachers or Teaching Assistants, when necessary. - IEPs in relation to the curriculum These have scaffolded SMART targets and are used to inform teacher planning.
+Differentiation may be due to additional support, scaffolded work or different outcome expectations. - Withdrawal Children are withdrawn for various programmes such as Little Wandle Phonics, Play Therapy or Lancashire Reading Partners.
+This is planned on a circular programme so that a pupil does not miss the same lesson, core subjects or their favourite subjects. - IEPs in relation to the curriculum These have scaffolded SMART targets and are used to inform teacher planning.
 They enable the Teaching Assistants to support pupils, with clear targets and areas for development. - Resources At Moor Nook we have many fully resourced Learning Resource Rooms where TAs can teach their groups and teachers are able to locate a variety of resources.
 Some resources are also available to each class such as pencil grips and talking postcards.
-I-Pads are available in all classrooms.
+I-Pads & Computing technology is available in all classrooms.